madhu4you/workspace/cssTemplate/README.md

 8. flex-basis: 100%
     ```
     Value
-    a. length - specify a pixel value ( such as 100px )
+    - length - specify a pixel value ( such as 100px )
-    b. percentage - specify a percentage value ( such as 50% )
+    - percentage - specify a percentage value ( such as 50% )
-    c. main-size - keyword that gets the main size property
+    - main-size - keyword that gets the main size property
     ```
 9. justify-content: auto
     ```